liushang17/AEnet/README.md

 ### Multiple-Samples Integration
 At the multiple samples integration, we would integrate the AEN network from all samples to form the final pan-samples AEN network.

-Inputs.
-Multiple inputs are required for this step: the AEN network from all samples.
+Inputs: Multiple inputs are required for this step: the AEN network from all samples.

 Step1: filter the ASP-Gene pairs in the given batch.
 AEN filters out ASP-gene pairs that are present in only one sample and excludes those with opposing correlations across different samples.
 For the remaining pairs, the strength is determined by the number of samples in which the ASP-gene pair is present.
 The direction of A-E links aligns with the direction observed in single samples.

-Output.
-The output of the steps is the high quality ASP-Gene pairs, with three columns: ASP, Gene Symbol, number of samples, and direction.
+Output: The output of the steps is the high quality ASP-Gene pairs, with three columns: ASP, Gene Symbol, number of samples, and direction.

 Below is an example command:
 corm <- merge_cor(cor_list) # Merge the AEN network across multiple samples